3 Min ReadNovember 6, 2023

 Well, times are a-changin’.
 Your dealership will have to adapt its sales process to appeal to a wider range of customers as boomers age and younger generations step up.

-The Flexible Path to Purchase
+The Flexible Path To Purchase

 The good news is that if you’ve taken steps to offer a flexible online-to-in-store buying experience, you’re in good shape to shift with demographics.
 There are two reasons why.
 First, we know it’s safe to say that 100% of shoppers use the internet during the vehicle research process.
 Yes, boomers are as addicted to their screens as younger generations.